linuxserver/docker-unifi-controller/README.md

 When using a Security Gateway (router) it could be that network connected devices are unable to obtain an ip address.
 This can be fixed by setting "DHCP Gateway IP", under Settings > Networks > network_name, to a correct (and accessable) ip address.

+### Setting Up Your External Databases

+Formally only Mongo 3.6 and below are supported, however, it has been reported that versions up to 5.x will work.
+If you choose to use a newer version be aware that you will not be operating a supported configuration.

+Create your databases with:

+`mongo --eval 'db.getSiblingDB("MONGO_DBNAME").createUser({user: "MONGO_USER", pwd: "MONGO_PASS", roles: [{role: "readWrite", db: "MONGO_DBNAME"}]})'`

+`mongo --eval 'db.getSiblingDB("MONGO_DBNAME_stat").createUser({user: "MONGO_USER", pwd: "MONGO_PASS", roles: [{role: "readWrite", db: "MONGO_DBNAME_stat"}]})'`

+Being sure to replace the placeholders with the same values you supplied to the Unifi container.

 ### Strict reverse proxies

 This image uses a self-signed certificate by default.
 This naturally means the scheme is `https`.